pyOpenSci/pyos-package-template/docs/tutorial.rst

 --------------------------

 `ReadTheDocs`_ hosts documentation for the open source community.
 Think of it as Continuous Documentation.
+When you make changes to a branch, `ReadTheDocs`_ will automatically re-build your documentation so they reflect the latest changes.

 Log into your account at `ReadTheDocs`_ .
 If you don't have one, create one and log into it.